 The HSE emphasis you can only attend the clinic 'in the same area' as you live, but is very difficult to establish what is meant by "live in the same area" and most clinics are not located within reasonable distances for people to actively seek testing regularly.

-For example if you live Dundrum or Sandyford… where is your 'same area' location… Shrewsbury Road, Ballsbridge or Croke Park?
+For example if you live in Dundrum or Sandyford… where is your 'same area' location… Shrewsbury Road, Ballsbridge or Croke Park?
 Both places not accessible directly by public transprt.
-If you are fortunate enough to be able to afford the extortionate costs of running a car, it might be quicker to drive to Lucan or City West.
+If you are fortunate enough to be able to afford the extortionate costs of running a car in Ireland, it might be quicker to drive to Lucan or City West.
 But are these centres 'Same area'?

 Either way expect to loose an hour or two... just getting to the clinic, because on top of that the HSE have warned of large queues waiting to get tested while arriving too late in the day in highly populated areas may result in getting no test at all.